decentralised-dataexchange/wp4-architecture/blueprint/appendix-ebw-definition.md

 Portability of data does not by itself settle the continuity of cryptographic keys, provider-bound attestations, wallet unit attestations, authorisation structures or directory and delivery addresses across a migration; these remain design questions.

 ### User and permission management
 WE BUILD supports signing scenarios where an individual signs on behalf of an organisation.
 This model reuses the wallet-centric and QTSP-operated signing approaches described in chapter 4.
 The wallet provides the user interface for document review and approval, while the QTSP performs the signature or seal creation within its controlled environment.
+In addition WE BUILD may also support other signing scenarios enabled by the use of QERDS and the EU Business Wallet.

 ### Delegation of authority
 In scenarios where the transaction must bind both the natural person and the organisation represented the natural person identity is represented by the PID, while the organisation context is represented through the EBWOID.